Image Courtesy: Shades Photography by Ashwin M.

 Being a bride is not just about shopping, honeymoon planning and getting new stuff for your wardrobe!
 There are dilemmas and big fights a bride needs to conquer.
 Whether to spend most of your savings for that one-time wear lehenga?
 Or give up that ultimate bridal dream that every girl dreams ever since she was a child?
 Well, brides, it’s time to stand up for your dreams!
 If you want that fantastic lehenga on your wedding day, so be it.
-And we will help you with smart ideas on how you can wear your Indian wedding lehenga multiple times without being repetitive.
+And we will help you with smart ideas on how you can wear your Indian wedding lehenga multiple times without being repetitive and out of place.

 1. The Multipurpose Blouse